Orelbenr/cryptopals-writeups/Set5_Diffie-Hellman_and_friends/README.md

 We can see that all the parties agree on the same session key.

-Moreover, the MITM is able to decrypt all the traffic.
+Moreover, the MITM can decrypt all the traffic.